- To promote research and dialogue within the Faculty of Society and Design and others at Bond University.

 - To research the role of culture in economic, strategic and political change.

 - To provide regular avenues of publication on these themes.

 - To make this research available to business, government and the wider public, both in Australia and overseas.

 Education and community

-- To develop educational packages for use in undergraduate and postgraduate study.
+- To develop educational insights for use in undergraduate and postgraduate study.